bytebeamio/uplink/examples/rpi/updates/rootfs_update/README.md

 This is used in situations, where one needs to update the entire system, including the rootfs, kernel and firmware files.
-A typical way of doing this would be to take the raspian image that you want the system to be updated to and create the tar of the image, update.sh and rootfs_update.sh script.
+A typical way of doing this would be to take the raspian image that you want the system to be updated to and create the tar of the image, updater and rootfs_update.sh script.

 ## Create the rootfs update tar file
-The script make_firmware_update.sh creates the tar file rootfs_update.tar.gz from the new image, update.sh and rootfs_update.sh scripts
+The script make_firmware_update.sh creates the tar file rootfs_update.tar.gz from the new image, updater and rootfs_update.sh scripts

 ## Uploading to the Bytebeam cloud
 Upload the file rootfs_update.tar.gz in the "Update Firmware" section of the Bytebeam cloud.
 Once the OTA update is triggered, the file rootfs_update.tar.gz is downloaded to the device and its contents are extracted.
-Then update.sh script is run, which inturn calls rootfs_update.sh with appropriate parameters.
+Then updater script is run, which inturn calls rootfs_update.sh with appropriate parameters.
 Note that update.sh is like a wrapper script to rootfs_update.sh